sait-wbdv/fall-2021/src/assignments/dsgn270/design/assignment-2.md

     > As a [type of user], I want [an action] so that [a benefit/a value].
 - Each story should fit the INVEST set of criteria.
 - Stories should be 20-30 words.
-- Stories should be presented as an unordered markdown list.
+- Stories should be presented as an unordered list.
 - Each Story action (What) and benefit/value (Why) should be distinct from the other two.

 ### Task flow: 5 points
 The task flow should:
-- should reference which Story you've chosen.
+- reference which Story you've chosen.
 - have the same starting point for all users;
 - be 5 tasks or more;
 - show only one path and not show branches;
 - end in success;
-- be presented as a numbered markdown list.
+- be presented as a numbered list.

 Each task should be:
 - short and concise;